webXcerpt/openCPQ/_raw/src/doc/tutorial.md

 an object.
 And use quotes around property names.
 JSON parsers are pickier than JavaScript parsers.)

-Now you can use `npm run build` for a one-time build into `./dst` and `npm run dev-server` to start the development server.
+Now you can use `npm run dev-server` to start the development server or `npm run build` for a one-time build into `./dst`.

 ### Using the Configurator

 In your browser you find the two menus and the text area corresponding to the three questions that a user has to answer.

-Some things to note:
+Things to note in the configurator:
-- The default value "M" has been selected for the size.
+- The default value "M" has been pre-selected as the size.
 - Each input widget has to its right a greyed-out button containing either a check mark or a cross mark.
 (The button becomes fully visible if you move the mouse cursor over it.)
   - If the current value has been explicitly provided by the user, the button contains a cross mark.
-Clicking the button will remove the user choice and replace it with the default value.
+Clicking the button will retract the user input and replace it with the default value.
-  - If the input has not been provided by the user (and therefore contains the default value), the button contains a check mark.
+  - If the user has not yet provided input or has retracted a previous input, the button contains a check mark.
+Clicking the button tells the configurator that the user accepts the default.
+That is, the current default value will be used as the explicit user choice.

-    Clicking the button tells the configurator that the user accepts the default, that is, the current default value will be used as the explicit user choice.
+And a few notes about the tool bar:
 - You can use the "undo" and "redo" buttons for undoing and redoing your editing actions.
 - The "reset" button retracts all user inputs and sets the configuration